moseschmiedel/bachelor-thesis/text/thesis.typ

 the distance measurement data, they could improve the accuracy of the position estimation.

 The idea of GPS-less localization is further advanced by Mackey et al. in @mackey_lora-based_2019 where they evaluate LoRa as alternative localization system for Emergency Services.
 Instead of using the TDoA method for localizing the end node, they employ RSSI-based localization.
-For this they use an Arduino Uno microcontroller together with the Dragino LoRa v1.3 Shield, which both are readily available off-the-shelf hardware components.
+For this, they use an Arduino Uno microcontroller together with the Dragino LoRa v1.3 Shield, which both are readily available off-the-shelf hardware components.
 They evaluate their implementation on a soccer field of #text_qty("200", "m") #sym.times #text_qty("120", "m") where they achieve positioning accuracies up to #text_qty("9", "m").